Historical names of Nubia: Egyptians

-Ancient Egyptians called the land down south from the first cataract of the Nile River Tanehsu.
-In Tanehsu, they called the land between the first and second cataracts, Wawat.
-William F. Albright's reconstruction of inscriptions in the Proto-Sinaitic script mention a WWT, which he believed was a reference to Wawat.
-That region was very rich in gold.
-Egyptians exploited it for almost three millennia.
-Napatans and Ptolemy II of Egypt exploited it as well.
+Ancient Egyptians referred to Nubia as several different names.
+The aforementioned Nubia is derived from the Egyptian word from nub, the Egyptian word for "gold."
+It is believed that the Nubians were the first people along the Nile to mine for gold, later introducing the mineral to Egyptians and earning their name.

-During the Old Kingdom, the Egyptians called the land between the second and third cataracts Medja and its inhabitants the Medjay (Mazzoi in later Greek translation); however, by the Middle Kingdom "Medjay" referred to a group of desert nomads who wandered in and out of what used to be Medja, many of whom were employed as archers and/or in the Egyptian Army and eventually became an elite group of guardsmen; by the New Kingdom, the word essentially meant "police inspector."
+Because Nubians were very skilled archers, Egyptians also called Nubia and the southernmost region of Egypt (near Elephantine) by the moniker Ta-Seti, meaning "Land of the Bow."
+Accordingly, the Nubian inhabitants were named Iuntiu-setiu, which translates to "Bowmen."
+Ta-Nehesy and Ta-Nehasyu were also used by both Nubians and Egyptians as another word for Nubia, with Nubians being named Nehesy at times.

-The term Nubia came from Nortat, the name Egyptians used around the New Kingdom to refer to tribes living on their southern boundaries.
+It has also been argued by historians that Ta-Netjer (meaning "God's Land") and Punt refer to a region in Upper Nubia near Medja.

 Greeks and Romans

-Greeks occupied Egypt from the Ptolemaic Period (332-30BC), they called the land south of Egypt, Ethiopia.
+Greeks occupied Egypt from the Ptolemaic Period (332-30BC), they called the land south of Egypt, Aethiopia.
 Romans adopted that name for Nubia when they came and defeated the Ptolemaic Dynasty.

 Arabs and English

-Arabs conquered Egypt in 641AD, and were planning to attack Bilad al-Sudan, the land of the blacks.
+Arabs conquered Egypt in 641AD, and were planning to attack Bilad al-Sudan, or The Land of the Blacks.
 That was the name Arabs used to refer to Nubia.
 That name was still used in 1820, when Mohammed Ali Pasha or Mehmet Ali became the viceroy of Egypt.
 When The English came and conquered the area, they adopted the name Sudan from the Arab term to refer to that area.